Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Franklin Home Heating Fuel Comparison

-Residences have a host of fuels that can be used when it comes to heating.
+Families have a host of fuels that can be used when it comes to heating.
 Natural Gas is the most popular choice in Franklin, used by 1,473,396 or 52% of homeowners.
-The 2nd most popular primary heating fuel for Franklin households is Electricity, used by 610,876 homes (22%).
-The other homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).
+The next most popular primary heating fuel for Franklin homeowners is Electricity, used by 610,876 homes (22%).
+The rest of the homes are heated with Heating Oil (20%), Propane (5%), Wood (1%), and Other (1%).

 Franklin County Residential Primary Home Heating Fuel (in Number of Households)